eoinsheehan/blog/draft/autoloading-in-rails.md

+As a junior dev I have thoroughly enjoyed working with the rails framework.
+It gets things moving quickly with sensible defaults in line with its mantra of convention over configuration.

 ok so its probably time to look tk get this sorted as its pretty straightforward really.

 zeitwerk in rails takea care of autoloading.